Raeinf/XO-Game-AI/README.md

 # XO-Game-AI
-This is a simple XO game Bot with Backtracking and finding the best way to win
+This is a simple XO game Bot with Backtracking to finding the best way to win